evoluteur/structured-filter/README.md

 ### fields (array)

 The list of fields (as an array of objects with id, label and type) to participate in the advanced search.
+Possible types are: text, boolean, number, date, lov (list of values).

     $("#advSearch").advancedSearch({
         fields: [